 When working with Unity, you’ll typically want to rearrange views into a Layout that’s ideal for a given task.
 Unity allows you to save layouts for future use.

-In the Editor, look for the Game tab (the view to the lower right) and right-click it.
-From the drop-down, select Add Tab then choose Profiler.
+In the Editor, look for the Game tab (the view to the lower left) and right-click it.
+From the drop-down menu, select Add Tab then choose Profiler.

 The Profiler view lets you analyze your game while it’s running.
 Unfortunately, the profiler is also blocking the Game view, so you won’t be able to play the game while you profile it — not so helpful.